ZSRSSC/ZS-VIDAT/README.md

 ```
 $ pip install -r requirements.txt
 ```
 Furthermore, we use [Weights & Biases](https://wandb.ai/site) (W&B) to keep track and organize the results of experiments.
-However, in this training code, we set the wandb mode "disabled" for user-friendly.
+However, in this training code, we set the wandb mode "disabled" for the sake of user-friendly.
 To install wandb:
 ```
 $ pip install wandb
 ```
-Optional: In order to keep track and organize the results of experiments and set the wandb mode "online".
+**Optional:** In order to keep track and organize the results of experiments and set the wandb mode "online".
 You may need to follow the [online documentation](https://docs.wandb.ai/quickstart) of W&B to quickstart.
 To run these codes, [sign up](https://app.wandb.ai/login?signup=true) an online account to track experiments or create a [local wandb server](https://hub.docker.com/r/wandb/local) using docker (recommended).

 **Downloading datasets**